 Expanding the Core Functionality

-Once the initial core functionality was complete, I would develop on top of that, adding more and more “features,” from simply more options for widgets that the user could utilize to a Graphical User Interface (GUI) which would replace the command line interface.
-Once I had built enough features such I felt that a user could user the tool successfully without too much difficulty, I would have rounds of usability testing and make improvements based on the testing and user evaluations.
+Once the initial core functionality was complete, I would develop on top of that, adding more and more “features,” from simply more options for widgets that the user could utilize to a Graphical User Interface (GUI) that would replace the command line interface.
+Once I had built enough features such that I felt that a user could user the tool successfully without too much difficulty, I would have rounds of usability testing and make improvements based on the testing and user evaluations.

 Motivation